"Hey, have you folks heard about this Hellboy character? It's okay if you haven't — there's a big

 - Part 6 of JoJo's Bizarre Adventure ends with the Big Bad, Pucci, activating his final stand, Stairway to Heaven, which speeds up time and causes the universe to end and reset according to fate.
 As a result, Part 7, AKA Steel Ball Run, is a retooled alternate timeline of Part 1 with many parallel characters, but a new setting and a new battle system that seems to combine aspects of the Ripple (from Parts 1 and 2) and Stands (from Parts 3-6).

 - The 1994 Science Ninja Team Gatchaman OVA and the 2013 Gatchaman Crowds series.

 - Both Tenchi Universe and Tenchi in Tokyo for the Tenchi Muyo!
 OVA, and afterwards there was a return to the original Tenchi Muyo!
 OVA continuity.

 - Every time Negima! gets a new adaptation, it tends to be in a new continuity.
 Only the original manga and a few later-released OVAs seem to share continuities.

 - Shin Mazinger

-- It would certainly seem that every new season of Digimon was a complete reboot, featuring similar concepts and recurring Digimon, but having a whole different cast of Humans with a totally new world to explore.
-However, these are all in fact cases of Alternate Universes.
-This is made explicit by Young Hunters and the WonderSwan games, but these have yet to be released outside of Japan so the confusion is forgivable.
+- It would certainly seem that every new season of Digimon was a complete reboot, featuring similar concepts and recurring Digimon, but having a whole different cast of humans with a totally new world to explore.
+These were clearly cases of alternate universes; the Young Hunters and the WonderSwan games made this fact more obvious, but since they have yet to be released outside of Japan, the confusion about the casts is forgivable.

 - Opinion is divided as to whether or not Rebuild of Evangelion is a reboot of or sequel to Neon Genesis Evangelion.
 Presumably the fourth and final film will clear this up.